Canadian Expeditionary Force Command: Operations

 Similar to the integrated chain of command put in place under Canada Command (Canada COM), the CAF's operational command headquarters responsible for domestic operations, CEFCOM brought together under one operational command the maritime, land and air force assets to conduct humanitarian, peace support or combat operations wherever they were required internationally.

 Headquartered in Ottawa, CEFCOM was responsible for setting the standards for integrated training and final certification of assigned forces – ensuring that all units and personnel selected to conduct overseas duties were fully trained and ready to do so.

 Afghanistan

 In 2011, over 3,900 servicemen were deployed, the majority of which were part of the Joint Task Force - Afghanistan.
-In July 2011, the authorized strength Afghanistan was of 1,959 servicemen for two operations, that is, Operation Athena, the Canadian contingent of the International Security Assistance Force which ended in December 2011 and Operation Attention, aimed at training Afghan security forces personnel.
+In July 2011, the authorized strength Afghanistan was of 1,959 servicemen for two tasks, firstly the Canadian contingent of the International Security Assistance Force which ended in December 2011 and secondly aimed at training Afghan security forces personnel.